Housing, Renting, Real Estate & Mortgages in Israel – An Overview

 Choosing a location

-Many English speaking immigrants prefer to locate to the more central regions of the country; Jerusalem, Tel Aviv and its satellite communities like the always popular, Raanana.
+Many English speaking immigrants prefer to locate to the center of the country.
+Jerusalem attracts the religious community, hi-techies benefit from the job opportunities in Tel Aviv.
+Tel Aviv’s satellite communities like Raanana and Kfar Saba attract Anglo families.
 Recently Haifa has become a popular destination for English speakers.
 There are many incentives to relocate to some of the development towns.
 Options for the religious communities exist as well.
 Your realtor will give you details on the current rates per square meter in the various cities and communities.
-Remember the golden rule when purchasing: location, location, location….
+Remember the golden rule when purchasing: location, location, location…

 Housing options for retirees in Israel